Maladi: Government minister and death

 Maladi died on 30 April 2001 after spending two weeks in intensive care for breathing difficulties at Medistra Hospital in Jakarta.
 He was later buried in Kalibata Heroes' Cemetery.
 He was survived by his wife Siti Khadijah and nine children.

 Legacy

-Maladi received several awards from the Indonesian government during his lifetime, including the Bintang Gerilya, Bintang Kemerdekaan, and Mahaputra (Kelas Tiga., III) For his dedication to sports, the International Olympic Committee awarded Maladi the Bronze Olympic Order in 1983; as of 2005 he is one of only three Indonesians to have received the honour.
+Maladi received several awards from the Indonesian government during his lifetime, including the Bintang Gerilya, Bintang Kemerdekaan, and Mahaputra (Kelas Tiga., III) For his dedication to sports, the International Olympic Committee awarded Maladi the Bronze Olympic Order in 1983; as of 2005 he is one of only three Indonesians to have received the honor.
 R. Maladi Stadium (formerly Sriwedari Stadium) in Surakarta is named after him; Maladi had designed it.

 The Indonesian singer Chrisye covered Maladi's song "Di Bawah Sinar Bulan Purnama" for his 2002 album Dekade; the singer told The Jakarta Post that he had been inspired to make the cover album after singing "Di Bawah Sinar Bulan Purnama" in 1996 and realising that the song, which he described as a masterpiece, was not recognised by the younger generation.
 The band Naif covered it for the 2009 film Ruma Maida.